Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

-We replicate the right panel of Table~2 from \cite{shimotsu-phillips-2005} to illustrate the finite-sample behavior of the Bartlett-tapered LW estimator of \cite{velasco-1999}.
-The results are shown in Table~\ref{tab:mc:lw_v}.
-As before, our Python implementation yields results that are very close to the original paper across all memory parameter values.
-Within the range $d \in [-1.7, 1.7]$ (which even includes values far outside the method's valid range), the estimates have low bias and standard deviations of around 0.120, close to the asymptotic value of $\sqrt{\frac{2.1}{4 m}} = 0.097$.
-The Bartlett taper is of order $p=2$, implying a variance inflation factor of 2.1 relative to the LW estimator.
+Panel B of Table~\ref{tab:mc:replications:lw} replicates the right panel of Table~2 from \cite{shimotsu-phillips-2005} to illustrate the finite-sample behavior of the Bartlett-tapered LW estimator of \cite{velasco-1999}.
+Within the range $d \in [-1.7, 1.7]$ (which even includes values far outside the method's valid range), the estimates have low bias and standard deviations of around 0.120, roughly 25\% above the asymptotic value of $\sqrt{\nf{2.1}{4 m}} = 0.097$.
 As expected, at more extreme values of $d$ outside the method's valid range, we see large biases and mean squared errors.

-Since PyELW implements all three tapers considered by \cite{velasco-1999}, we compare their finite-sample performance in Table~\ref{tab:mc:lw_v_all}.
-MSE values larger than $0.05$ are shaded in gray.
-(This threshold is arbitrary and was chosen as a simple way to highlight obvious failures.)
-The results reflect the fundamental trade-off between bias reduction and variance inflation due to tapering.
-Within the range $d \in [-0.7, 0.7]$, all three tapers perform well.
-The Bartlett taper ($p=2$) achieves the lowest variance with standard deviations around 0.120.

-We can see the advantages of higher-order tapering in the nonstationary range.
-For $d \in [1.3, 2.3]$, the cosine bell and Kolmogorov tapers ($p=3$) show lower bias than the Bartlett taper, though at the cost of increased variance with standard deviations around 0.16, somewhat higher than the theoretical value of $\sqrt{\frac{3.01}{4m}} = 0.116$.
-At more extreme values such as $d = 3.5$, the third-order tapers maintain lower bias than the second-order Bartlett taper, but all three eventually fail far outside their valid ranges.
+In Appendix~\ref{sec:appendix:tapers}, we compare the finite-sample performance of all three tapers considered by \cite{velasco-1999}.
+The comparison reflects the fundamental trade-off between bias and variance due to tapering: the Bartlett taper achieves the lowest variance, while the order-three Kolmogorov taper retains low bias much deeper into the nonstationary range.
+In the cross-method comparisons that follow, we use the Kolmogorov taper for its wider range of validity.